 Trade Volume Projections

-Achieving these volume targets would generate annual freight revenue of approximately $500 million to $800 million for the corridor logistics chain, sufficient to service debt obligations on DFI loans and generate returns for private investors.
-The revenue projection is sensitive to copper prices, production volumes, and the corridor's ability to deliver competitive transit times.
+Freight-revenue projections are sensitive to copper prices, production volumes, tariffs, border performance, and the corridor's ability to deliver competitive transit times.
 A sustained decline in copper prices or production growth below expectations would impair corridor financial performance.

 Transport Cost Savings